NorthernMagic/Ptera-Web-Guides/Quickstart Guides/Console Quickstart Guide.md

 ## OTHER BEDROCKCONNECT IPS

 Here is a quicklist of IPs for other global locations.
 Try choosing one closest to you if you'd like.
 We used the US DNS server in this guide.
+You can also use BedrockConnect for your Switch or PlayStation if you want a more public DNS.
+The only difference is joining the server from the menu, as you have to input the IP address and save it.

 | IP Address | Location | Maintainer | Note |
 | ------------- | ------------- | ------------- | ------------- |